tali713/amberlanceweb/README.md

 -   Make sure lein and a JVM are installed
 -   Run `lein sass watch` to compile css whenever updated
--   Run `lein figwheel` to start the server
+-   Run `lein figwheel` to start a local development server
 -   By default it will be available on localhost:3449